 our presence automatically liberates others.

-So to all of you - I ask that you play for the love the game, and never let someone else's decision take you from having that amazing relationship with this lifetime sport.
-Best wishes to all in any tryout you are brave enough to take part of and remember the wise words of Elenor Roosevelt long ago "No one can make you feel inferior without your consent."
-Citius Altius, Fortius all - enjoy the journey, thanks for helping grow our sport and make sure to comment or let us know what you think - firstname.lastname@example.org
+So to all of you, I ask that you play for the love the game and never let someone else's decision take you from having that amazing relationship with this lifetime sport.
+Best wishes to all who are brave enough to take part in a tryout and remember the wise words of Eleanor Roosevelt long ago, "No one can make you feel inferior without your consent."
+Citius Altius, Fortius and enjoy the journey.
+Thanks for helping grow our sport and make sure to comment or let us know what you think - email@example.com

 The following comments were made on our previous web platform and have been transferred here to maintain the historical record.